 In the end, our team has never had the need to use an intranet, portal, or wiki because everything needed is right there on the board in the “Read Me” column and within each card that represents to work to accomplish.

-Step 1 – Groom
+Step 1 – Prioritize

 In Scrum, the team often uses a Kanban board to visualize the tasks of their sprint (cycle time) and manage their backlog separately (lead time).
 Because we work on a single product and team, we have chosen to visualize the entire end to end process on a single board.
 This has the huge advantage of seeing the whole picture and also identifying our bottlenecks across the entire process.

-In the screenshot above, we have broken down the activity of grooming our work into three steps (Product, UX, and Engineering).
+In the screenshot above, we have broken down the activity of refining our work into three steps (Product, UX, and Engineering).
 Our Product Owner is responsible for reviewing every card from the backlog column before they move forward on the board.

 The purpose of the “Product” column is to ensure that the Product Owner only moves forward cards that align with our vision, and have complete and current information for the team to efficiently deliver the card.
 The “User eXperience (UX)” column is for our UX expert to review cards that require UX by attaching visuals to the card prior to letting the card move forward.
 This column often generates great conversation about the card and helps refine the acceptance criteria.
 The “Engineering” column is for our Architect to consider impacts, dependencies as well as architectural constraints.
 The card can be broken into smaller cards and additional engineering considerations are added on the card.
 Often the acceptance criteria are improved or augmented in this column.

-Please note that although we have three key roles (Product Owner, UX Designer, Architect) working in these first grooming columns, the other members of the team brought in to provide input on these cards.
-What should be very apparent at the end of the “Groom” step, is that each card is very well understood, and the way to inspect that is by seeing the acceptance criteria written in the BDD Gherkin format of Given-When-Then.
+Please note that although we have three key roles (Product Owner, UX Designer, Architect) working in these first refining columns, the other members of the team brought in to provide input on these cards.
+What should be very apparent at the end of the “Refine” step, is that each card is very well understood, and the way to inspect that is by seeing the acceptance criteria written in the BDD Gherkin format of Given-When-Then.

-Last note on this first step… Each of the three horizontal sub-columns (Product, UX, and Engineering) are also broken down vertically with the ability to organize the cards into three different states (Grooming, Next, Hold).
+Last note on this first step… Each of the three horizontal sub-columns (Product, UX, and Engineering) are also broken down vertically with the ability to organize the cards into three different states (Refining, Next, Hold).

-Only the “Grooming” state (column) has a WIP limit (Work In Progress) of 2 cards to ensure laser focus on only a few cards.
-As you can see the “Product – Grooming” column is red because it’s over the WIP limit (8 cards instead of only 2).
+Only the “Refining” state (column) has a WIP limit (Work In Progress) of 2 cards to ensure laser focus on only a few cards.
+As you can see the “Product – Refining” column is red because it’s over the WIP limit (8 cards instead of only 2).
 This is my column and as the Product Owner, I am ashamed of this situation as I write this blog.
 I will make sure to reduce the number of cards back down to 2 cards and move the 6 other cards into the “Next” or “Hold” columns.
 I also see that I have way too many cards (53) in the “Product” column.
 Although 25 are in the “Hold” column, it’s obvious that I try to flow too many cards.
 Luckily, since only the good cards move forward, this problem is mine to resolve and it doesn’t impact the rest of the board or team.

 It’s very helpful to use the first column of a Kanban board as a valve to regulate the flow of the work.
 Each column must also respect that notion, but the first column has to make sure to not overburden the board/team from the beginning of the process.
-This is also why we have “Hold” columns under each of the three steps under “Groom”.
+This is also why we have “Hold” columns under each of the three steps under “Refine”.
 We could have also called this first step “Think” because thinking before doing is smart to prevent wasting the time of the team on badly written cards or really crazy ideas.

 Step 3 – Plan